mmarkin/GPS-NTP-Timeserver/README.md

 ![intBack_bb-menor](https://github.com/mmarkin/GPS-NTP-Timeserver/blob/main/IMAGES/NewInteriorBack.JPG)

-The pushbutton enables or disables the WiFi.
+The push button enables or disables the WiFi.
+It's not really needed here and it could be omitted along with the yellow LED.
+They are carry-overs from Cristiano's version which can be battery powered, so they are there to conserve power when WiFi isn't needed.
+WiFi is enabled by default and this version is AC-powered.
 The toggle switch is SPDT with a center-off position.
 It selects whether the time/date or the latitude/longitude is shown on the first OLED display.
 It also turns the displays on and off.

 CAD drawing for the enclosure